Grays Thurrock, Essex

 All rights reserved.
 Strictly no unauthorised use.
 Some tracks ISRC-registered in the UK.

-I'm afraid you can't use my music for your project for free.
-But if I feel it's suitable, I may be happy to negotiate paid usage licensing, and can easily provide alternate versions, mixes and stems.
+I may be happy to negotiate paid usage licensing for your project, and can easily provide alternate versions, mixes and stems.
 I am sole rights-holder.
 Please get in touch.

 Unprompted quotes from nice people: